huaminghuangtw/Evergreen-Notes/Permanent-Notes/focus-is-about-saying-no.md

 ---
 title: Focus is about saying no
 created: 2024-11-18T09:18:12
-modified: 2025-08-27T05:01:52
+modified: 2025-08-29T08:30:45
 ---

 > _“If you chase two rabbits, you catch none.” — Confucius_

-> _“People think focus means saying yes to the thing you've got to focus on.
-But that's not what it means at all.
+> _“People think focus means saying yes to the thing you’ve got to focus on.
+But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.” — Steve Jobs_

 > _“Deciding what not to do is as important as deciding what to do.” — Steve Jobs_